State of Origin Teams Drop as Big Calls Shake Up Both Sides

 Thomas Flegler’s inclusion surprised plenty of people given his slow return from injury, while Selwyn Cobbo’s struggles under the high ball could become an area New South Wales target heavily.

-One selection that did earn praise was the Dolphins Max Plath at lock.
+Dolphins Max Plath at lock.
 Queensland clearly want mobility through the middle rather than simply loading up on size.

 Early Edge Sits with New South Wales